aa-sikkkk/satya/docs/TEACHER_GUIDE.md

 The NEBedu content is community-editable.
 You can contribute to improving the content by making changes using the Content Editor and submitting them via the version control system (Git).

-*(Briefly explain the process of committing changes and creating a pull request if applicable)*

 ## 7. Troubleshooting